-The Company has a \$10.0 million ten-year term loan with a bank in Israel entered into on September 16, 2008 in connection with the acquisition of one of its wholly owned subsidiaries.
-The balance under the term loan as of July 1, 2018 was \$0.3 million, and the loan is payable in quarterly installments of \$0.3 million plus interest at LIBOR, plus a margin of 1.5%.
-The loan agreement governing the term loan contains various covenants, including a minimum net equity covenant as defined in the loan agreement.
-The Company was in compliance with all covenants contained in this loan agreement as of July 1, 2018.
+The Company had a \$10.0 million ten-year term loan with a bank in Israel entered into on September 16, 2008 in connection with the acquisition of one of its wholly owned subsidiaries.
+The term loan was paid in full in the quarter ended September 30, 2018.